lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/sudo.md

 ## /etc/sudoers Syntax Examples

     %sudo       ALL=(ALL:ALL) ALL              # Allow group 'sudo' with password
-    %sudo       ALL=(ALL:ALL) NOPASSWD: ALL    # Allow group 'sudo' with password
+    %sudo       ALL=(ALL:ALL) NOPASSWD: ALL    # Allow group 'sudo' without password

     jon.smith   ALL(ALL) ALL               # Allow user 'jon.smith' with password
     jon.smith   ALL(ALL) NOPASSWD: ALL     # Allow user 'jon.smith' without password